pypr/pysph/docs/source/design/overview.rst

 A column of water is initially at rest (presumably held in place by some membrane).
-The problem simulates a breaking dam in that the membrane is instantly removed and the column is free to fall under it's own weight and the effect of gravity.
+The problem simulates a breaking dam in that the membrane is instantly removed and the column is free to fall under its own weight and the effect of gravity.
 This and other variants of the dam break problem can be found in the `examples` directory of PySPH.